nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ==================================================
 ```

-_Note_: Advanced users can directly create a day with multiple exercises and add it to to an existing programme using the following command:
+_Note_: Advanced users can directly create a day with multiple exercises and add it to an existing programme using the following command:

 **Command**: `prog edit [/p PROG_INDEX] /ad DAY_NAME /e /n EXERCISE_NAME /s SETS /r REPS /w WEIGHT /c CALORIES /e ...`